-Interview with Jacky Terreau, President of the Bourgogne-Franche-Comté League and Deputy Vice-President FFT, and Laurent Aznar, President of the regional commission padel full Burgundy-Franche-Comté league and the National Council of Padel.
+Interview with Jacky Terreau, President of the Bourgogne-Franche-Comté League and Deputy Vice-President of the FFT, and Laurent Aznar, President of the regional padel commission of the Burgundy-Franche-Comté league and the National Council of Padel.

 Laurent Aznar, a man with two hats

-Padel Magazine : First question for you Laurent: how did you discover le padel ?
-What was your background before becoming President of the regional commission padel in Burgundy-Franche-Comté?
+Padel Magazine : First question for you Laurent: how did you discover padel?
+What was your background before becoming President of the regional padel commission in Bourgogne-Franche-Comté?

-Laurent Aznar: “I discovered the padel in 2005, in Spain, in Vigo to be precise.
+Laurent Aznar: “I discovered padel in 2005, in Spain, in Vigo to be precise.
 Originally a tennis player, I was initially looking for a tennis club.
-My Spanish work colleagues told me about the padel, it intrigued me because I did not know this sport.
-But I had noticed right away that there were more tracks of padel than tennis courts and I started playing.
-Honestly, it was quite old tracks at the time, there were still concrete walls (instead of windows), the ground was cement, etc.
+My Spanish work colleagues told me about padel, it intrigued me because I didn't know this sport.
+But I noticed right away that there were more padel courts than tennis courts and I started playing.
+Honestly, they were quite old courts at the time, there were still concrete walls (instead of windows), the ground was cement, etc.

-When I returned to France in 2009, I kept that in the back of my mind.
-In 2014, the padel is rentered the fold of the FFT, and that's when I thought it was the perfect opportunity to develop the padel in my club in Bourgogne-Franche-Comté (in Montbéliard).
-In 2017, we were the first tennis club to inaugurate four tennis courts. padel in Franche-Comte
+When I returned to France in 2009, I kept that in a corner of my mind.
+In 2014, padel is rentered the FFT fold, and that's when I said to myself that it was the perfect opportunity to develop padel in my club in Bourgogne-Franche-Comté (in Montbéliard).
+In 2017, we were the first tennis club to inaugurate four padel courts in Franche-Comté

-Since 2018, I have been in charge of the regional commission padel, and I was elected from the last governance of the federation, President of the National Council of Padel.(CNP)”
+Since 2018, I have been in charge of the regional padel commission, and I have been elected since the last governance of the federation, President of the National Council of Padel.(CNP)”

-Padel Magazine : You mentioned the National Council of padel, can you tell us about this organ?
+Padel Magazine : You mentioned the National Padel Council, can you tell us about this body?

 Laurent Aznar President of the Franche Comté League